cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 ## Executive Summary

 The continual cat-and-mouse game between organizations seeking to protect their distributed cloud services (through perimeter security) and offenders seeking to punch holes in such a perimeter (by exploiting new weaknesses in deployed cloud services and their underlying cloud native platforms) intensifies annually.
 As the [number of incidents](https://www.ic3.gov/Media/PDF/AnnualReport/2022_IC3Report.pdf) [^1] continues to show steep annual growth, some organizations try to keep up with the pace and variety of attacks by adopting secure-by-design practices and improving their ability to detect cyber weaknesses.
 Nevertheless, offenders seem to always have the upper hand.
 As organizations continue to use the common practice of perimeter defenses, offenders find new innovative ways to overcome the perimeter, place a first foothold within the organization, and carry on attacks deeper into the network from within.
-The practice of perimeter defenses is further weakened by organizations moving workloads to the cloud, even more so while deploying a multi-cloud strategy.
-In a cloud environment, the concept of perimeter becomes blurry as organizations lose control over the network and much of the inner services.
+The practice of perimeter defenses is further weakened by organizations moving workloads to the cloud; a multi-cloud strategy makes these efforts even more fraught and less likely to succeed.
+In any cloud environment, the concept of perimeter becomes blurry as organizations lose control over the network and much of the inner services.

 Zero Trust revolutionizes cyber defenses by replacing the core security principles.
 It considers any client a suspect that may be used to commence attacks against the organization.
 It considers the internal network as hostile as the external network.
 It takes into account that good citizens of the organization's network may get hacked and become a stepping stone for offenders to further their attacks.
-It assumes everyone is a suspect, any message sent can be an exploit and any cloud service will at some point get hacked.
+It assumes everyone is a suspect, any message sent can be an exploit, and any cloud service will at some point get hacked.
 Therefore, the Zero Trust cyber approach is especially suitable for cloud services where the perimeter is blurry.

 In a cloud environment, the scope and complexity of services are dynamic.
 Further, any client or service entity may change its location between hosts, clusters, regions, and sometimes clouds.
-The paper begins by outlining the manifestation of fundamental Zero Trust principles in cloud native environments.
+This overview begins by outlining the fundamental Zero Trust principles in cloud native environments.
 It identifies key cloud native elements that serve as the foundation for implementing Zero Trust effectively.
-Furthermore, the white paper presents a comprehensive overview of the essential components required to establish a Zero Trust Architecture (ZTA) within a cloud native context.
+Furthermore, we present a comprehensive overview of the essential components required to establish a Zero Trust Architecture (ZTA) within a cloud native context.

-As a testament to the commitment of the CNCF community to address this critical challenge, the paper showcases existing systems and solutions within CNCF that can support and accelerate the journey toward a ZTA (See “Best Practices” chapter).
+As a testament to the commitment of the CNCF community to address this critical challenge, we showcase existing systems and solutions within CNCF that can support and accelerate the journey toward a ZTA (See “Best Practices” chapter).
 Embracing these solutions empowers the Cloud Native Community to fortify its defenses and stay ahead of the threats posed by cyber offenders.

 By leveraging the insights and guidelines presented in this white paper, organizations can bolster their security measures, adapt to the dynamic threat landscape, and establish a more robust security posture within their cloud native environments.
 The journey towards a Zero Trust approach represents a pivotal step in safeguarding critical services and data, ensuring a safer and more resilient digital future.

-In this paper, _Part 1 “Designing Zero Trust using Cloud Native Platforms”_, our primary objective is to provide a foundational understanding of the key principles, bedrock components, and best practices that form the backbone of this security model.
-However, it’s essential to emphasize that there is a forthcoming follow-up paper update part 2, which will explore far deeper into the subject matter.
-In the upcoming part 2 “Implementing Zero Trust using Cloud Native Platforms”, we will provide an extensive overview of detailed technologies, offer practical examples, and analyze advanced use cases, focusing on integrating Zero Trust principles with CNCF components and tools.
+In this paper, _Part 1 “Designing Zero Trust Using Cloud Native Platforms”_, our primary objective is to provide a foundational understanding of the key principles, bedrock components, and best practices that form the backbone of this security model. _Please note, there is a forthcoming follow-up paper, which will explore far deeper into the subject matter.
+In the upcoming part 2 “Implementing Zero Trust using Cloud Native Platforms,” we will provide an extensive overview of detailed technologies, offer practical examples, and analyze advanced use cases, focusing on integrating Zero Trust principles with CNCF components and tools._

-We intend to equip organizations with comprehensive knowledge to implement Zero Trust security within cloud native environments successfully.
+We intend to equip organizations with comprehensive knowledge to implement Zero Trust security within their cloud native environments successfully.
 This multi-part approach ensures that readers will thoroughly understand the topic and be well-prepared to enhance their cybersecurity defenses effectively.

 ## Introduction

+Before going further, we need to define Zero Trust.
+The concept of Zero Trust was first introduced by John Kindervag, then an analyst at Forrester Research, in 2010.
+It has evolved since then as a security framework to help reduce implicit trust in systems - not ensure there is no trust at all.
+All systems have ‘trust’; but trust “is not a property, but rather an assessment based on experience….
+[It is] a declaration made by an observer [not] a property of the observed.” [^4] Resultantly, Zero Trust is about not giving implicit trust but rather keeping trust in the system and its components to the bare minimum necessary (the well-known principle of least privilege) and ensuring it’s enforced - ideally automatically - while ensuring continual assessment.
+When implementing Zero Trust, perimeter security is no longer enough; you must treat users, systems, and networks as untrusted.
+The DoD’s Reference Architecture sums it up nicely: “The foundational tenet of the Zero Trust Model is that no actor, system, network, or service operating outside or within the security perimeter is trusted.
+It is a dramatic paradigm shift in [the] philosophy of how we secure our infrastructure, networks, and data, from verify once at the perimeter to continual verification of each user, device, application, and transaction.”

-In the context of cloud systems, Zero Trust is a collection of concepts and architectures in cybersecurity to secure cloud services - self-contained software units that offer a specific function or feature with the view that cloud systems are already compromised.
-Zero Trust assumes that protecting the cloud system perimeter does not suffice, and offenders may find ways to attack cloud services from within the cloud network.
-This calls for protecting cloud services in an environment where offenders have a foothold inside the cloud systems and at clients approaching the cloud services.
-Zero Trust is a cyber approach in which everything needs to be suspected; no trust should be given implicitly, and minimal trust should be given explicitly to those showing good conduct to do their specific tasks.
+In the context of cloud systems, Zero Trust is a collection of concepts and architectures to secure cloud services. **Zero Trust assumes that protecting the cloud system perimeter does not suffice, and offenders may find ways to attack cloud services from within the cloud network.
+This calls for protecting cloud services in an environment where offenders have a foothold inside the cloud systems and at clients approaching the cloud services.** Zero Trust is a cyber approach in which everything needs to be suspected; no trust should be given implicitly, and minimal trust should be given explicitly to those showing good conduct to do their specific tasks.
 The Zero Trust approach aims to enforce accurate, least privileged, behavior-based, per-request access decisions to every cloud service, regardless of whether the service request is sourced from a client within the cloud or from an external client.

 ![alt_text](images/image1.png "image_tooltip")